medwatt/gmid/README.md

 The snippet below sets the `gmid` to a particular value, sweeps the length over a range, and calculates the gain.
-Even though the table does not include all of the lengths in the sweep variable, they their values are interpolated using the available data.
+Even though the table does not include all of the lengths in the sweep variable, their values are interpolated using the available data.
 The accuracy of the result depends on how far the points are from those defined in the table.